Funlightingsystems/board/docs/configuration-software.md

 # The web based system to configure your lighting system.
 This system is designed to be as easy to use a possible.
+This system is ONLY for devices which are designed to run on the internally developed software, devices such as the Pyro I will NOT work.

 ## First Run